tacgomes/blog/content/post/the-strange-case-of-mysql-gone-away.md

 ---

-A while ago, I had to track down the root cause for a strange issue observed in a Django-based service that I was involved with.
-This issue consisted in database operations systematically failing when the service was inactive for a long period.
-Whenever this happened, the following message appeared in the log:
+A while ago, I had to track down the root cause for a strange issue observed in a Django-based service that I was involved with: our database operations were systematically failing when our service had been inactive for a long period.
+Whenever this happened, the following message appeared in the logs:

     OperationalError: (2006, 'MySQL server has gone away')